ALASdoo/accessliaison/content/english/blog/_index.md

 ---
-title: "Blog"
+title: 'Blog'
-subtitle: "Elevate your insights about web accessibility, best-practices, and the latest in industry developments"
+subtitle: 'Elevate your insights about web accessibility, best-practices, and the latest industry developments'
 # meta description
-description: "Elevate your insights about web accessibility, best-practices, and the latest in industry developments"
+description: 'Elevate your insights about web accessibility, best-practices, and the latest industry developments'
 draft: false
 section: 'blog'
 ---